cosmos/sdk-tutorials/interchain-exchange/tutorial/04-order-pairs.md

 ## Create the OnAcknowledgement Function

 When a packet sent with IBC is valid and received, it must be acknowledged.
-When the acknowledgement is successful, add the sell order book to the database.
+After the acknowledgement is successful, add the sell order book to the database.

 ```go
 // x/ibcdex/keeper/create_pair.go